danlawinc/smartconnectsdk-ios-sample-app/README.md

 Data that can be requested:<br />

 - Custom events pre defined by Danlaw's communication protocol.
-- Please refer the documentation for a complete list of the request IDs and their corresponding return object types.
+Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.
 A max of 5 event PIDs can be registered in a single request.

 Here's an example to register hard break and hard acceleration events: